 NanoSail-D was not intended to demonstrate a propulsion system.
 The concept was that a satellite could deploy such a sail to set up a slight drag from the traces of gas in near-Earth space that would cause its orbit to decay, preventing the buildup of "space junk" in Earth orbit.
 Of course, NanoSail-D could also use the sail for propulsion and maneuvering; it suggests the possibility that such vehicles could rendezvous with old dead spacecraft, latch or harpoon onto them, and force them to fall out of orbit.

 * Despite the problems with Cosmos 1, the Planetary Society didn't give up.
 By 2010, the Planetary Society had, unsurprisingly, rethought the solar sail effort, focusing on a demonstrator, "LightSail-1", also a triple Cubesat spacecraft and deploying a square lightsail.
 The spacecraft will have a weight of 4.5 kilograms, with the sail made of aluminized mylar 4.6 microns thick and measuring 5.5 meters on a side.
 The nanosat will have a flight control and communications system, along with a video camera to monitor the sail deployment.

-Almost any booster can carry and deploy CubeSats as secondary payloads, but so far LightSail-1 hasn't found a launch slot.
+LightSail-1 will be launched in 2016, on the first flight of the SpaceX Falcon Heavy booster.
 After it is flown, two more LightSail spacecraft are planned as follow-ons, with the final "LightSail-3" to use its lightsail to place itself in solar orbit, where it will observe solar activity to keep an eye on "space weather".
 The concept is that LightSail-3 will be an operational spacecraft, not merely a demonstrator like its two predecessors, that could pave the way for using nanosatellite technology on low-cost deep space missions.BACK_TO_TOP

 * If the LightSail missions are successful, they could encourage more ambitious missions.
 One aspect of the technology that definitely needs work is sail material.
 Aluminized mylar works okay for the time being, but it isn't the best material for building a lightsail, since solar ultraviolet radiation gradually breaks it down.
 Lighter and more durable materials are required.